itsashutosh07/quiz-app/README.md

 # Quiz App

-A beautifully designed interactive quiz app for high-school students.
-Test your knowledge in Math, Physics, and Chemistry with a clean, minimal, and engaging interface—perfect for self-assessment and quick learning sessions!
+A beautifully designed interactive quiz app with a clean, minimal, and engaging interface—perfect for self-assessment and quick learning sessions!

 ---